autocorr/faust_line_imaging/docs/source/recipes.rst

 cubes.

 To relieve memory requirements, the pipeline may be run on individual frequency intervals or "chunks".
-To default behaviour of the pipeline :meth:`faust_imaging.ImageConfig.run_pipeline` is to chunk and then concatenate the results:
+By default the pipeline procedure :meth:`faust_imaging.ImageConfig.run_pipeline` will chunk and concatenate the
+results:

 .. code-block:: python